The most iconic nightclubs in Singapore—from the ’80s to now

 Tucked away in Tanjong Pagar, Bae’s is one of those places that feels like a private house party, just with better lighting and way better cocktails.
 It starts off as a Korean-inspired bar then transforms into a full-blown dance floor after 11pm.

-Clubs we’ll never forget
+And the clubs we’ll never forget

 The Butter Factory